 - Appraisal gap coverage

-How to Respond to an Offer
+How to Respond to an Offer: Your Three Options

-- Accept the offer as is
+- Accept the offer as written

 - Reject the offer

-- Solid financing
+- Solid, verified financing

 - Reasonable inspection expectations

-- Smooth communication between all parties
+- Clear, timely communication between all parties

 Download the Free Home Seller’s Guide & Checklist

 Want a clear plan for every stage of your home sale — including offer negotiation?
+Download my free Home Seller’s Guide and Checklist.
+It walks you through pricing, prepping, staging, marketing, and negotiating offers.

 Download it here — it’s 100% free.